 A small number of people with Wilms tumor are associated with metastasis to other parts of the body.
-The most common location for this to occur is the lung, where it cause specific symptoms related to this area of the body.
+The most common location for this to occur is the lung, where it causes specific symptoms that are related to this area of the body.

-If the tumor becomes ruptured, the patient is at risk of hemorrhage and peritoneal dissemination of the tumor, which usually required immediate surgical intervention.
+If the tumor ruptures, the patient is at risk of hemorrhage and peritoneal dissemination of the tumor, which usually requires immediate surgical intervention.
 There are three main elements of a Wilms tumor found in the kidney, which include blastema, mesenchyme and epithelium.

 The majority of children that suffer from Wilms tumor are otherwise healthy and do not have any other notable health conditions.
 However, approximately 1 in 10 of all cases are associated with malformations that may increase the risk of tumor development.

 Overgrowth syndromes may lead to Wilms tumor with symptoms of excessive somatic growth leading to macroglossia, nephromegaly and hemihypertrophy.
-Examples of health conditions related to overgrowth are Beckwith-Wiedemann syndrome, Perlman syndrome, Sotos’ syndrome and Simpson-Golabi-Behmel syndrome.
+Some examples of the health conditions that are related to overgrowth include Beckwith-Wiedemann syndrome, Perlman syndrome, Sotos’ syndrome and Simpson-Golabi-Behmel syndrome.

-Some other conditions that that are may be linked to Wilms tumor but do not display characteristics of overgrowth include Bloom’s syndrome and Denys-Drash syndrome.
+Other conditions that may be linked to Wilms tumor but do not display characteristics of overgrowth include Bloom’s syndrome and Denys-Drash syndrome.

 Although the majority of Wilms tumor cases do not appear to have a genetic link, some families have been identified to be at an increased risk of the disease due to a hereditary factor.

-- Mutation of chromosome 11 of the WT1 gene is responsible for the encoding the protein to down-regulate the growth factor IGF-11.
+- Mutation of chromosome 11 of the WT1 gene, which is responsible for the encoding the protein to down-regulate the growth factor IGF-11.